Our curriculum approach

 We strive to provide pupils with a broad, balanced, highly challenging, exciting and creative curriculum.
 Our curriculum is designed to provide every learner with a rich and broad learning experience that is carefully planned to meet the needs of individuals.
 We balance the importance of learning the core subjects of English (reading and writing) and Maths with the foundation subjects which include Science, Computing, Humanities and the Arts and value the development of pupils' social, emotional and moral skills along with their academic achievements.

-A pupil’s learning journey each academic year includes a combination of themed topics (mapped from the International Primary Curriculum) and curriculum weeks.
-The IPC topics motivate the children and create enthusiasm for learning.
-This approach also enables them to become increasingly independent whilst ensuring they develop the skills, knowledge and understanding within the National Curriculum.
+A pupil’s learning journey each academic year includes a combination of themed topics and curriculum weeks.
+The topics selected motivate the children and create an enthusiasm for learning.
+Each topic is introduced to the children as a 'learning launch' afternoon which provides the pupils with an engaging 'hook' into their new learning.
+Our curriculum enables pupils to become increasingly independent whilst ensuring they develop and continue to build upon the skills, knowledge and understanding within the National Curriculum.

-At Belmont, our foundation subjects are taught through the International Primary Curriculum (IPC).
-The IPC is a thematic and creative curriculum that provides pupils with a clear process of learning to enable them to develop their knowledge, skills and understanding across the foundation subjects.
-It promotes and embeds personal learning goals and allows pupils to develop their international mindedness.
+At Belmont, our foundation subject curriculum has been designed to provide pupils with a clear process of learning to enable them to develop their knowledge, skills and understanding across the foundation subjects.
+We continue to utilise some elements of the International Primary Curriculum (IPC) to supplement the teaching of the foundation subjects and to support pupils in developing their international mindedness.

 How can you find out more about our curriculum?

 Parents and carers can find out more about our curriculum learning in their child's class through: